bluesky66-dev/kibana/x-pack/plugins/data_enhanced/README.md

 The `data_enhanced` plugin is the x-pack counterpart to the OSS `data` plugin.

-It exists to provide Elastic-licensed services, or parts of services, which enhance existing OSS functionality from `data`.
+It exists to provide HyperSec-licensed services, or parts of services, which enhance existing OSS functionality from `data`.

 Currently the `data_enhanced` plugin doesn't return any APIs which you can